yokeshb97/Weather-app/README.md

 # Weather-app
-Used to find the temperature and weather of any location you type.Built using nodejs,mapquetapi,darkskyapi.
+Used to find the temperature and weather of any location you type.Built using nodejs,mapquestapi and darkskyapi.